Trey Anastasio on stage, 1995, playing the Languedoc hollowbody guitar

 🖥

 The two-rack Bradshaw MIDI system from 1994 remained in place, but both racks saw changes.
 Rack A was trimmed — the Small Stone phaser and DOD 680 analog delay were removed.
 Rack B was significantly expanded, gaining the new amp system and three new effect units alongside the three Alesis Microverbs.
+Guitar Shop (August 1996) confirms four CAE 4×4 Audio Controllers total — two per rack — and identifies a Peavey Valverb as a fourth reverb unit alongside the three Alesis MicroVerbs, previously undocumented.
+The MTI Rotophaser sat physically on top of the first rack, surrounded by four microphones for quadraphonic feed.

 Rack A — Effects Lower right, within reach

-1U Rack Tuner Tuner Carried
+1U Korg ToneWorks DTR-2 Rack Tuner Carried

 1U Ibanez DM2000 Digital Delay Carried